redbadger/crux/docs/src/part-2/effects.md

 {{#include ../../../examples/weather/shared/src/favorites/events.rs:key_value}}
 ```

-the `get()` call again returns a command builder, which is used to create a command with `.then_send()`.
+The `get()` call again returns a command builder, which is used to create a command with `.then_send()`.
 The `Command` is now fully baked and bound to the specific callback event, and can no longer be meaningfully chained into an "effect pipeline".

 One special, but common case of creating a command is creating a Command which does nothing, because there are no more side-effects: